mtth/gitfetcher/README.md

 github {
   # Sync any public repository by name.
   sources { name: "golang/go" }
-  sources { name: "mtth/gitfetcher" }
+  sources { name: "nodejs/node" }

-  # Sync all repositories available to a given authentication token.
+  # Sync repositories available to a given authentication token.
+This is useful
+  # for example to sync all your personal repos.
   sources {
     auth {
+      # A token with read access to repositories is required.
+It can either be
+      # specified inline or via an environment variable (prefixing it with `$`).
-      token: "$GITHUB_TOKEN" # Read from the environment at runtime
+      token: "$GITHUB_TOKEN"

-      include_forks: false # This is the default, and can be overridden }
+      # Forks are excluded by default and can be included using via this option.
+      # include_forks: true

+      # It's also possible to filter by repository name by specifying one or
+      # more filters, optionally including wildcards.
+A repository will be
+      # synced if it matches at least one.
+      # filters: "user/*"
+      # filters: "user/prefix*"
+    }
   }